|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Despite appeals in Turkey and worldwide to save Allianoi by the public, academics, non-government organizations, ICOMOS, UNESCO, Europa Nostra and the European Union, the construction of the Yortanli Dam (Yortanlı Barajı) continued and the site was submerged on 31 December 2010.
 It now lies at the bottom of the dam reservoir.

 Small marble head of Asklepios from

 the Yortanli Dam salvage excavation

 Bergama Archaeological Museum.

-Remains of an inscribed marble clipeus (shield) on the broken tympanum (east pediment)
+Remains of an inscribed marble clipeus (shield) on the broken tympanum of the east pediment

-of the north hall of the propylon (monumental gateway) of the Pergamon Asclepieion.
+of the north hall of the propylon, the monumental gateway of the Pergamon Asclepieion.